 He received the NSF CAREER Award in 2010, and the Young Engineer Award from the IEEE Power and Energy Society in 2012.
 In 2014, he was invited by the National Academy of Engineering to attend the US Frontiers of Engineering Symposium, and was selected by the University of Illinois at Urbana-Champaign Provost to receive a Distinguished Promotion Award.
 In 2015, he received the U of I College of Engineering Dean’s Award for Excellence in Research.

-He is an editor of the IEEE Transactions on Power Systems and IEEE Power Engineering Letters.
+He also served as an editor of the IEEE Transactions on Power Systems and IEEE Power Engineering Letters from 2011 to 2017.